-12.5 Decisions

-Written decisions are generally rendered within 10 business days from the date of the hearing.
+The hearing officer of the administrative hearing will provide written notice of the findings to the student stating whether or not the Code of Student Conduct was violated.
+The written notice will include sanctions and terms and conditions for continued enrollment or re-enrollment, if any, issued by the hearing officer of the administrative hearing.
+The notice will generally be sent within 10 business days following the hearing.
+The dean of student life may grant time extensions, if necessary.

-13. Administrative Hearings
+5.8 .
+Administrative Hearings

-(In addition to the information provided in Section 12, the following statements specifically apply to administrative hearings.)
+An administrative hearing involves the accused student, conduct officer and any other individuals necessary to determine whether or not there has been a violation of university policies.
+The conduct officer is the NDSU representative assigned to process an alleged violation of university policies.
+At this hearing, the student has a right to make a written and/or oral statement describing the event(s) that led to the charges.
 An administrative hearing can result in a more timely resolution of the conflict and the involvement of fewer individuals.

-13.1 .
-Administrative Hearings

-An administrative hearing involves the accused student, hearing officer and any other individuals necessary to determine whether or not there has been a violation of university policies.
-The administrative hearing officer is the NDSU representative assigned to process an alleged violation of university policies.

-13.2 Sanctions imposed following an administrative hearing may not include suspension or expulsion unless the student receives prior written notice that the case was serious enough to warrant suspension or expulsion, and the student voluntarily waived the right to a hearing by a complaint resolution board.
+Sanctions imposed following an administrative hearing may not include suspension or expulsion unless the student receives prior written notice that the case was serious enough to warrant suspension or expulsion, and the student voluntarily waived the right to a hearing by a conduct resolution board.

-14. Complaint Resolution Board Hearings

-(In addition to information provided in Section 12, the following statements specifically apply to board hearings.)
+Insert current section 12.5 as amended to become part of 5.8 Administrative Hearings.

+5.9 Conduct Board Hearing

-14.1 Jurisdiction
+Jurisdiction

-A student shall be granted a hearing before a complaint resolution board to determine whether or not a specific behavior has violated the Code of Student Behavior or related policies identified in the code, if the:a) Sanction normally administered for such behavior might include suspension or expulsion from NDSU, orb) Student’s prior behavior record, plus a finding of responsibility for the current alleged violation, might result in a recommendation for suspension or expulsion from NDSU.
+A student shall be granted a hearing before a conduct board to determine whether or not a specific behavior has violated the Code of Student Conduct or related policies identified in the code, under the following circumstances:

+a) When a sanction normally administered for such conduct might include suspension or expulsion from NDSU,

+b) When a student’s prior conduct record, plus a finding of responsibility for the current alleged violation, might result in a recommendation for suspension or expulsion from NDSU; or

+c) When a conduct officer refers a case to a conduct board due to a possible perception of bias or for any other reason.

-14.2 Pool Composition and Board Selection
+Pool Composition and Board Selection

-The pool of potential members of a complaint resolution board may include students, faculty and staff.
-The dean of student life may draw upon this pool to constitute a board of at least three members.
+The pool of potential members of a conduct board may include trained representatives from the student body, academic affairs and student affairs.
+The dean of student life or designee may draw upon this pool to constitute a board of at least three members.

-The dean of student life may draw from the hearing pool to make substitutions as needed to avoid the delay of a hearing.

-14.3 Board Chair
+Board Chair

-The dean of student life will appoint a complaint resolution board chair.
-The chair’s role is to conduct the hearing in an orderly fashion, determine whether evidence presented or questions asked are relevant to the proceeding, and assign appropriate sanctions if the accused student is found responsible for violating the code.
+The dean of student life or designee will appoint a conduct board chair.
+The chair’s role is to facilitate the hearing in an orderly fashion, determine whether evidence presented or questions asked are relevant to the proceeding, and assign appropriate sanctions if the accused student is found responsible for violating the code.
 Normally the chair does not ask questions during the hearing; however, if the chair believes that questions have not been asked that would help the board determine whether the accused student is responsible for violating the code, the chair may ask those questions.

-14.4 Recording of Proceedings
+Recording of Proceedings

-All hearings of a complaint resolution board will be recorded up to the point of the board’s deliberations necessary to render a decision, and will be retained as part of the student’s file.
+All hearings of a conduct board will be recorded up to the point of the board’s deliberations, and will be retained as part of the student’s file.
 In some situations, the chair of the board may recommend to the dean of student life that a video recording may be more appropriate than an audio recording.
-Notice will be provided to the student no less than 48 hours before the hearing.
+Notice will be provided to the student no less than 2 business days before the hearing.
 Access to the recording will be made available for the purpose of preparing an appeal.
 Requests for access should be directed to the Dean of Student Life Office.

-14.5 Board Decisions
+Board Decisions